Quadrifolium/OriginalPlanOnWeibo/_posts/Yi An Middle School/2017-04-02-yi-an-middle-school.md

 So, people moved their sight to the day which was simply a solar term, not a festival but very close to the Cold Food Festival.

-The general meaning is: I didn't get to the end, but you have started.
+The general meaning is: I didn't get to the end, but you have started already.
 It is too hard to accept the fact.
 So on the day of Qingming, our ancestors flew their minds away – twinks play cuju (蹴鞠), compete with game fouls, eat in restaurants; beauties are busy watching operas and gentlemen; people do whatever they can on the day.

 (Image)

-The time got to Tang dynasty (618 – 907), which was the era DU Mu lived.
+The time got to Tang dynasty (618–907), which was the era DU Mu lived.

 The people at that time were somewhat like the Americans at present.